-If your narcissistic mother is constantly telling you that you’re a problem or that you’re too good, that can lower your self-esteem.
+If your narcissistic mother constantly tells you that you’re a problem or too good, that can lower your self-esteem.
 You’re supposed to rely on your parents to make you feel good, so it’s hard to handle the opposite.

 You may also find yourself relying on external validation more than internal.
 But being able to give yourself validation is essential for feeling good.
 That way, you don’t have to seek approval from others in your life.

 If your narcissistic mother is the type to tell you to be as good as possible, that can make you become a perfectionist.
-You need to prove that you’re worthy of her love or of some honor or award, and that can tell your brain that you need to be perfect.
+You need to prove that you’re worthy of her love or some honor or award, which can tell your brain that you need to be perfect.

 So you may do whatever you can to put out perfect assignments in school.
 At work, you may strive to create perfect client projects.
 But perfection is hard to attain, and it can be hard to break that cycle.

 On the other hand, you may end up sabotaging things for yourself.
 That way, you don’t come off to others as better than your mother.
-This can happen if your mother constantly talks about how good she is and how she’s better than everyone.
+This can happen if your mother constantly talks about how good she is and is better than everyone.

 When you have a narcissistic mother, you can’t rely on her for love or attention.
 She may care for you on a basic level, such as with housing and food.
 But she may not be able to provide the same love and care as a mother without narcissism.